50. Heating and refrigeration mechanic

 From the stage to the TV screen, actors bring life to ideas and portray characters for the public's entertainment.
-The median pay isn't great, and it's is not an easy business to get into.
+The median pay isn't great, and it's not an easy business to get into.
 But if you get your break, it's possible to be a big (and well-paid) star.

 5. Web developer

 Web developers work with web designers to create and maintain sites for companies or individuals.
 A developer oversees the technical workings of a site and monitors performance data, such as on the numbers of site visitors and the percentages who click on the ads or buy something.